Pryaxis/TShock/docs/config-file-descriptions.md

 * **Default**: `True`

 ## DisableDefaultIPBan
-Disbales IP bans by default, if no arguments are passed to the ban command.
+Disables IP bans by default, if no arguments are passed to the ban command.
 * **Field type**: `Boolean`
 * **Default**: `False`